Schwa Pronunciation: The Secret Sound You Need to Speak Like a Native

 Examples of the Schwa Sound

-We’ve already stressed how common this sound is in the English language, so unfortunately we won’t able to list them all!
-(Even though, we’d love to for our readers!).
+We’ve already stressed how common this sound is in the English language, so unfortunately, we won’t be able to list them all!
+(But why not check the most common English mistakes).
 However, let’s first take one example in detail and then give you a few extras for each of the five vowels.

 A great word to practice this with is “banana”.
 In English, we do not pronounce this like Silento in the song “Watch me whip.
 Watch me nae-nae”. (yes, we’re dancing too now..sorry!).
 So, it is not ba-nae-nae, but native English speakers pronounce this buh-nan-nuh.
 We can see here that we have three “a”s in the word, but only two of them use the Schwa sound.
 On behalf of the English language, we apologize!